Technigo/project-happy-thoughts/code/README.md

 # The Project

-In this project we build an app where you can post a message that's between 5-140 characters.
-There is also a heart function where you can like messages.
+The assignment was to build a twitter-like app where you can post a message and like the messages shown in the list.
+To build the app i used react, props and my API i build in an project named: happy thoughts api.

 ## The problem

-This week I've had some problems with understanding how al the elements function together and how to use the fetches in the different elements.
-Right now i'm struggeling with the form and how to display the thought from the form right away at the list.
-Right now an empty area (where the thought should show) appears and only when i reload the page the thougt appears.
+I implemented my own API in this project, but unfortunately i had some problems with the implementation.
+When you write a new message or click on the hearts you first have to reload the site to se the updated information.
+If i had more time i would love to fix that problem and also make it possible to write a username, so one can se who the message is from.

-I also wanted to make the heart perfectly round, and change colors when clicked.
-Last but not least I wanted to make a count down for the characters if i had more time.
-This week i have struggeld a lot with time management and had to make the whole app on a day when i had to care of my infant baby.
+I would also love to do a more exiting design for the app.
+Maybe a light/ dark mode.